maddy9859/devlog/_posts/2013-08-26-Write-LESS-In-DevTools.md

 ```

-- Once done with this setup, run `$grunt watch` in the project and start editing the LESS code in browser.
+- Once done with this setup, run `$grunt watch` in the project directory and start editing the LESS code in browser.

 ### Advantages:

-This is helpful because:
+This is a great addition to your workflow because:

-- It is not needed to write CSS to test in browser and then write in LESS
+- It automatically converts your LESS to CSS and you could also minify
-  in your project.
+  them for production usage at the time of saving the file.
-- It saves you a lot of time and helps you write better CSS code (in
+- It saves a lot of time and helps you write better CSS code (in
   LESS).

 ### Resources and References